Skip to content

 • ${stat|_SCHEMA_NUMBER} - schema revision when schema tracking is enabled.

-Mix these with metadata helpers to build object keys:
+Use these to build stable object keys:

-- s3:
+s3:

 Time macros and offsets